-How Long Do I Have to File a Personal Injury Claim in Fort Lauderdale?
+How Long Do I Have to File a Personal Injury Claims in Fort Lauderdale?

 In the state of Florida, personal injury claims carry a statute of limitations of four years.
 This means that you have no more than four years from the date of or discovery of your injuries in order to file a personal injury claim.
 In the case of medical malpractice, you have two years from the date of or discovery of your injuries in order to file a claim, however your action cannot take place more than for years after the actual date of the injury.